containerd/containerd/docs/cri/config.md

     #
     # *** registry.configs and registry.mirrors that were a part of containerd 1.4
     # are now DEPRECATED and will only be used if the config_path is not specified.
-    config_path = "/etc/containerd/certs.d"
+    config_path = ""
 ```

+## Registry Configuration

-Here is a simple example for a default registry hosts configuration when specifying config_path:
+Here is a simple example for a default registry hosts configuration.
+Set
+`config_path = "/etc/containerd/certs.d"` in your config.toml for containerd.
+Make a directory tree at the config path that includes `docker.io` as a directory
+representing the host namespace to be configured.
+Then add a `hosts.toml` file
+in the `docker.io` to configure the host namespace.
+It should look like this:
 ```
 $ tree /etc/containerd/certs.d
 /etc/containerd/certs.d